 This project draws inspiration from and is in dialogue with other collective projects of intellectual community building such as the #CharlestonSyllabus, #StandingRockSyllabus, #ImmigrationSyllabus, #TrumpSyllabus2.0 and #IslamophobiaIsRacismSyllabus.
 (Greater discussion about the concept of hashtag syllabi can be found here, here, and here.)
 Like those projects, we hope that this resource can serve as a springboard for discussion and analysis of how the debt crisis is affecting the lives and futures of millions of Puerto Ricans across the territory and in the diaspora.
 As educators committed to social justice, we hope that this syllabus project not only educates a greater public about what is occurring in Puerto Rico, but also serves as a call to action against the imposition of even greater neoliberal austerity measures, which will only increase harm and insecurity in the lives of more and more Puerto Ricans.

 - To understand how the contemporary Puerto Rican debt crisis has its roots in the colonial and capitalist relationship between Puerto Rico and the United States

 - To show how the debt crisis is affecting the lives of millions of Puerto Ricans in the territory and the diaspora.

 - To provide examples of Puerto Rican groups organizing against the austerity measures being imposed upon them by Washington and Wall Street.

-The contributors would like to thank Ed Morales, Patricia Silver, Vladimir Pérez, and Amanda Haziz-Ginsberg for their feedback and suggestions.
+The contributors would like to thank Ed Morales, Patricia Silver, Vladimir Pérez, Shakti Castro, and Amanda Haziz-Ginsberg for their feedback and contributions.
 We are also grateful to Xiomara Caro and Mario Ruben Carrion for sharing their photographs with us.